Operating Model

 Hotworx's core technology is its proprietary infrared sauna pods — heated workout chambers that combine infrared energy with isometric and HIIT exercises via virtual instruction.
 The science-backed premise: infrared heat increases core temperature, boosting calorie burn and enabling recovery benefits beyond what ambient-temperature workouts deliver.

 Access control technology (24/7 keypad or biometric entry), security camera systems, and member management software round out the tech stack.
 Monthly software and technology fees run $200–$500.
 For a full breakdown of the utility and technology costs of running 24/7 infrared saunas, including the electricity draw that sets Hotworx apart from conventional fitness studios, see our hidden costs analysis.
-Plan for a full equipment refresh at the 7–10 year mark.
+For a detailed breakdown of what that refresh actually costs, see our equipment lifecycle and replacement capex analysis.
+For our technology dependency risk analysis, including what vendor lock-in means for your 10-year cost model, see the full tech stack breakdown.

 Territory & Site Selection